Pluton Market Cap Reaches $1.77 Million (PLU)

 - COZ (COZ) traded 26.7% higher against the dollar and now trades at $0.22 or 0.00004541 BTC.

-Pluton’s launch date was June 21st, 2016.
+Pluton was first traded on June 21st, 2016.
 Pluton’s total supply is 20,000,000 tokens and its circulating supply is 850,000 tokens.
 Pluton’s official Twitter account is @PlutusIT and its Facebook page is accessible here.
 The official website for Pluton is plutus.it.

-Pluton can be purchased on the following cryptocurrency exchanges: HitBTC and Liqui.
-It is usually not currently possible to buy alternative cryptocurrencies such as Pluton directly using U.S. dollars.
-Investors seeking to trade Pluton should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Pluton using one of the exchanges listed above.
+Pluton can be purchased on these cryptocurrency exchanges: Liqui and HitBTC.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Pluton directly using U.S. dollars.
+Investors seeking to trade Pluton should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Pluton using one of the aforementioned exchanges.

 Receive News & Updates for Pluton Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Pluton and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.